 Save birds and keep cats healthy by keeping cats indoors or creating an outdoor "catio."

-You can also train your cat to walk on a leash.
+A solution that's good for cats and birds: You can also train your cat to walk on a leash.

-7 Reduce Lawn, Plant Natives
+Reduce Lawn, Plant Natives

 The challenge: Birds have fewer places to safely rest during migration and to raise their young: More than 10 million acres of land in the United States were converted to developed land from 1982 to 1997.